ch2ch3/roman-numerals/README.md

 Roman Numerals
 ==============
-The roman_numerals script converts standard numbers (e.g. 1, 5, 7) into the Roman format (e.g. I, V, VII).
+This script converts Arabic numbers (e.g. 1, 5, 7) into the Roman format (e.g. I, V, VII).

 How to use
 ----------